 Here’s what you can do help to lower your risk of having a stillbirth in another pregnancy:

 - Get a preconception checkup.
 This is a medical checkup you get before pregnancy.
 It helps make sure you’re healthy when you get pregnant.

 - Get treatment for any medical conditions you have.

 - Get to a healthy weight before getting pregnant.
 Your provider can recommend ways to get to a weight that’s right for you.

 - Don’t smoke, drink alcohol, use marijuana or other drugs that can be harmful to your pregnancy.
 Tell your provider if you need help to quit.

 - If you have any pain or bleeding from the vagina during pregnancy, call your provider right away.

 If you get pregnant again, your provider monitors you and your baby closely.
 At around 32 weeks of pregnancy, she may ask you to do kick counts to help you keep track of how often your baby moves.
-Your provider may also do medical tests to check your baby’s heart rate and movements.
+Your provider also may do medical tests to check your baby’s heart rate and movements.